A linear-algebraic formulation of dimensional analysis with constraints: Introduction

 \section{Introduction}

-Dimensional analysis provides a powerful tool for reducing the number of variables in physical problems without requiring detailed knowledge of governing equations.
-Its central result, the Buckingham $\pi$-theorem, states that a relation among $n$ dimensional variables can be rewritten in terms of $n- \rank A$ dimensionless quantities, where $A$ is the dimension matrix of the system~\cite{buckingham1914}.
-This reduction often reveals the essential structure of physical laws and plays a key role in modeling, experiment design, and scaling analysis across many areas of physics and engineering.
+Dimensional analysis, and in particular Buckingham's $\pi$ theorem, is a basic tool for reducing the number of variables by rewriting relations among quantities as relations among dimensionless quantities~\cite{buckingham1914}.
+Its strength is that it can restrict in advance which combinations of variables can be essential, even when the detailed governing equations of the system are unknown.
+This idea has long played an important role in model experiments, similarity laws, scaling arguments, and experimental design.

-Despite its generality, the $\pi$-theorem has an intrinsic limitation: it does not provide a unique or systematic way to select dimensionless quantities, and it does not directly incorporate additional relations among variables.
-In practice, the construction of $\pi$-groups typically relies on heuristic choices such as repeating variables, and different selections may lead to equivalent but not necessarily minimal or transparent representations.
+As a familiar example, consider a simple pendulum.
+Suppose that the period $T$ depends only on the length $L$ of the string, the gravitational acceleration $g$, and the mass $m$ of the bob.
+Buckingham's $\pi$ theorem implies that $T\sqrt{g/L}$ is dimensionless and that the mass $m$ cannot enter the formula for the period.
+Therefore the period must have the form \eq{ T=c\sqrt{\frac{L}{g}}, } where $c$ is a dimensionless constant.
+Solving the equation of motion gives $c=2\pi$, but dimensional analysis already fixes the possible form of the relation.

-Such situations frequently arise when variables are connected by constitutive relations, definitions, or implicit equations.
-When the number of variables is large or the constraints are complicated, it may be impractical to eliminate dependent variables explicitly.
-In such cases, one is naturally led to retain all variables and postpone the elimination of dependencies.
-Instead, one constructs dimensionless quantities at the level of all variables and then imposes the constraints afterward.
-This procedure typically generates a set of candidate dimensionless quantities that satisfy dimensional invariance but are not all independent due to the constraints.
-Identifying and removing redundant dimensionless quantities then becomes a nontrivial task.
+In many real problems, however, variables are connected by additional relations such as definitions, constitutive laws, or implicit equations.
+In such cases, the naive procedure of eliminating variables first and then applying the $\pi$ theorem is not always transparent.
+When there are many constraints, or when the elimination itself is cumbersome, even the question of which dimensionless quantities should remain can become unclear.

-The use of logarithmic variables to convert multiplicative structures into linear ones is standard in dimensional analysis and scaling theory, and is closely related to viewing dimensional transformations as linear operations on exponent vectors~\cite{sedov1993}.
-In this formulation, the dimension matrix and the construction of dimensionless quantities naturally lead to a linear-algebraic structure.
-However, existing approaches do not systematically incorporate constraints into this framework in a way that directly yields independent dimensionless quantities.
+The use of logarithmic variables to turn multiplicative structures into additive ones is standard in dimensional analysis and scaling theory~\cite{sedov1993,barenblatt1996}.
+In this representation, changes of units, dimensionless quantities, and constraints can all be described in terms of linear subspaces and their intersections.
+From this viewpoint, dimensional analysis with constraints should admit a natural linear-algebraic formulation.